 Mrs. Liz is back to expertly accompany our students as they sing their showtunes.
 When Mrs. Liz isn't playing piano for us, she is doing one of a million things, including but not limited to, gardening, singing, tap dancing, or taking amazing care of her friends and family.
 "I have played piano my whole life - have LOVED musicals my whole life - and the joy of sharing that love with all of the kids is magical for me!"

 Abbie Montermini (Camp Administrative Director & Teaching Artist for Dance)

 Abbie has been teaching dance in the Twin Cities since 2002, specializing in theatre dance, classical ballet and pointe instruction, and opened NorthEast Dance Center in 2015.
 Over the years she has taught in a variety of settings to a wide variety of students from age 2 to adult.
 She has taught ballet, pointe, lyrical, modern, jazz, musical theatre, and tap in churches, community education programs, community theater, and of course dance schools and studios.
 It is her passion to educate students in proper technique in order to develop each student's individual gifts and abilities to the utmost for the glory of God.
-Abbie lives in NE Minneapolis with her husband and three children with whom life is a constant dance party.
+Abbie grew up in NE Minneapolis and currently lives in Mounds View with her husband and 4 children where life is a constant (and slightly crazy) dance party.